-The Company incurs fees from performing rights organizations ("PRO") to license the Company's public performance of the musical works contained in each PRO's repertory.
-The Radio Music Licensing Committee, of which the Company is a represented participant, (1) entered into an industry-wide settlement with American Society of Composers, Authors and Publishers that was effective January 1, 2017 for a five-year term; (2) is currently seeking reasonable industry-wide fees from Broadcast Music, Inc. effective January 1, 2017; (3) reached an agreement with the Society of European Stage Authors and Composers that is retroactive to January 1, 2016; and (4) filed in November 2016 a motion in the U.S. District Court in Pennsylvania against Global Music Rights ("GMR") arguing that GMR is a monopoly demanding monopoly prices and asking the Court to subject GMR to an antitrust consent decree.
-In January 2017, the Company obtained an interim license from GMR for fees effective January 1, 2017 to avoid any infringement claims by GMR for using GMR's repertory without a license.
+We incur fees from performing rights organizations ("PRO") to license our public performance of the musical works contained in each PRO's repertory.
+The Radio Music Licensing Committee, of which we are a represented participant, (1) entered into an industry-wide settlement with American Society of Composers, Authors and Publishers that was effective January 1, 2017 for a five-year term; (2) is currently seeking reasonable industry-wide fees from Broadcast Music, Inc. effective January 1, 2017; (3) reached an agreement with the Society of European Stage Authors and Composers that is retroactive to January 1, 2016; and (4) filed in November 2016 a motion in the U.S. District Court in Pennsylvania against Global Music Rights ("GMR") arguing that GMR is a monopoly demanding monopoly prices and asking the Court to subject GMR to an antitrust consent decree.
+In January 2017, we obtained an interim license from GMR for fees effective January 1, 2017 to avoid any infringement claims by GMR for using GMR's repertory without a license.